unRob/milpa/.milpa/docs/milpa/internals.md

 ### `milpa` sets the stage

-1. As it starts running, milpa will set `MILPA_ROOT`, exit unless it points to an existing directory, or proceed to set `MILPA_PATH` (unless `MILPA_PATH_PARSED` is already set to make it simpler upon recursion).
+1. As it starts running, milpa will set `MILPA_ROOT`, exit unless it points to an existing directory,
 2. We'll bail after setting the global environment if the user requested a completion (with the hidden `__complete` command).
 3. `@milpa.load_util` is defined otherwise, and we'll immediately use it to load logging-related functions.
 4. `@milpa.fail` is defined.